Rguillermo21/COVID19Dashboard/README.md

 The spatial polygons that defined the country borders were provided by Bjorn Sandvik, themapticmapping.com.
 Some of the defined spatial boreders are highly contested and some of the borders have even changed since the spatial polygons were initially created.
 Additionally, because some border disputes are still on-going and are unstable, the borders provided in this map may not accurately reflect the evolving geo-political landscape.

+Various graphs are provided in the bottom-right of the dashbaord and are collapsible.
+The graphs, tables, and indicators are continuously updated to reflect the user selection for a specific time-period.
+The map can also be animated